 There is also a related connector property.
-The orthogonal property of a connector has three possible conditions, manual, guided, and automated.
+The orthogonal property of a connector has two possible conditions, manual, and guided.
 This property can be viewed and modified from the General tab in the Connector Properties and Connector Styles dialog boxes.

-Orthogonal
+- Orthogor nal

-Assistance creating vertical and horizontal lines:
+ГЛ Assistance creating vertical and horizontal lines:

 O Ma n ual (no assistance)

-Guided (recommended)
+🖸 🖸 Guid ed (recommended)

-O Automated and routed (advanced)
+O Auto mated and routed (advanced)